-- (1) With respect to bank accounts held at institutions noted in Schedule 1 above: - (a) Cheques up to \$100,000.00 require any one of the following signatures: - ▶ President and Vice- Chancellor - ► Vice-President (Operations and Finance) - ► Associate Vice-President (Students and Learning) and Dean of Students - ► Associate Vice-President and Chief Financial Officer - ► Associate Vice-President and Chief Human Resources Officer (payroll account(s) only) - ► Controller - ▶ Treasurer - ► Senior Manager, Accounting & Financial Reporting - ▶ Manager, Financial Reporting - ▶ Manager, Financial Affairs Business Office - ▶ Manager, Investment Accounting, Reporting and Compliance - ► Senior Investment Analyst - ► Senior Accountant - ▶ Director, HR Strategic Partnerships and Initiatives (Payroll Account(s) only) - Senior Analyst Reporting and Control (Payroll account(s) only) - (b) Cheques over \$100,000.00 require any two of the signatures in (a). - (c) The following facsimile signatures are acceptable on cheques drawn on any account, however, when a second signature is required by virtue of the amount being over \$100,000.00, the second signature must be any one of the signatures in (a) applied manually: - ▶ President and Vice Chancellor - ► Vice-President (Operations and Finance) - (d) All electronic payment services, such as Wires, EFTs, Bill payments and Government Payments require electronic approvals as follows: - (i) System generated batch payments up to \$12,000,000.00 require electronic approval from any one of the positions listed in (a) above; over \$12,000,000.00 require electronic approval from any two of the positions listed in (a) above. - (ii) All other payments up to \$100,000.00 require electronic approval from any one of the positions listed in (a) above; over \$100,000.00 require electronic approval from any two of the positions listed in (a) above.
+- (1) With respect to bank accounts held at institutions noted in Schedule 1 above: - (a) Cheques up to \$100,000.00 require any one of the following signatures: - ▶ President and Vice-Chancellor - ► Vice-President (Operations and Finance) - ► Associate Vice-President and Chief Financial Officer - ► Associate Vice-President and Chief Human Resources Officer (Payroll Accounts only) - ▶ Controller - ▶ Treasurer - ► Director, Financial Reporting (Accounting and Control) - ► Manager, Financial Reporting - ▶ Manager, Financial Affairs Business Office - ▶ Manager, Investment Accounting, Reporting and Compliance - ► Senior Investment Analyst - ► Senior Manager, Project Reporting - ▶ Director, HR Operations and Systems (Payroll Accounts only) - ► Program Manager, Payroll Compliance & Control (Payroll Accounts only) - ► Senior Analyst Reporting and Control (Payroll Accounts only) - (b) Cheques over \$100,000.00 require any two of the signatures in (a). - (c) The following facsimile signatures are acceptable on cheques drawn on any account, however, when a second signature is required by virtue of the amount being over \$100,000.00, the second signature must be any one of the signatures in (a) applied manually: - ▶ President and Vice Chancellor - ► Vice-President (Operations and Finance) - (d) All electronic payment services, such as Wires, EFTs, Bill payments and Government Payments require electronic approvals as follows: - (i) System generated batch payments up to \$12,000,000.00 require electronic approval from any one of the positions listed in (a) above; over \$12,000,000.00 require electronic approval from any two of the positions listed in (a) above. - (ii) All other payments up to \$100,000.00 require electronic approval from any one of the positions listed in (a) above; over \$100,000.00 require electronic approval from any two of the positions listed in (a) above.